FrederikRichter/studipy/README.md

 - [ ] Edit Calendar

 ## Plugins
 You will have to implement custom plugins yourself.
-They might have registered JSONAPI notes, good luck
+They might have registered JSONAPI routes, good luck

 ## Documentation
 - [ ] Write Documentation